no-go/AntSworms/doc/Readme.md

 through $30$ ants.
 Thus a single ant is being $wakeup()$ for $1000$ times to walk, detect, collect or setting/changing a pheromone tile.

+### Ant age & last steps

+In order to be able to establish a statement about the success of all simulated worlds with variation of selected parameters, we decided to log the mean of the ant age after each simulation iteration.
+To detect a bad behavior like ant mills and high frequented routes to empty food areas we logged the last 10 steps of the ant before its death.
+Counting the revisited locations and measure the running distance let us understand, what happened to the ant (running in circles or continuous forward).

+The age of an ant is the number of "wakeups" from the simulator.
+Normally an ant will die without food after $50$ wakeups.
+If an ant finds 1 nutritive, it sets its *hunger level back to zero* and the ant lives longer.
+Thus a high average value of the ant age is a good indicator, that the ant colony finds continuously food and is not running in circles all the time or being on a dreadful track.

 ## Traffic jam controlled algorithm

 We used a score array to prefer special directions based on the orientation